Windows Video App Can’t Play Error 0xc1010103

 Windows 10 Advanced Options

-4. Once you select the Startup Settings options, your computer will restart once more, but this time, it will open directly the Startup Settings menu.
-Once you see the Startup Settings menu, press the F4 key or 4 key to start your PC in Safe Mode.
+4. On the Startup Settings screen, your computer will restart once more.
+When the Startup Settings menu appears, press the F4 or 4 key to boot into Safe Mode.

 Enable Safe Mode in Startup Settings